Tragic Details About HGTV Star Tarek El Moussa's Life

 The following article includes mention of addiction

 Thanks to HGTV's immense popularity and extensive fan base, Tarek El Moussa has become a household name for those who love the network.
-El Moussa started his HGTV journey with his former wife Christina Haack in 2013, co-hosting the highly-acclaimed show, "Flip or Flop," which concluded its run in 2022.
+El Moussa started his HGTV journey with his former wife Christina Haack in 2013, cohosting the highly acclaimed show "Flip or Flop," which concluded its run in 2022.
 He has also hosted HGTV shows like "Tarek's Flip Side" and "Flipping 101 with Tarek El Moussa" and co-hosted "The Flipping El Moussas" with his current wife, Heather Rae El Moussa (née Heather Rae Young).

-With all that being said, El Moussa's real life has at times resembled the houses he renovates in his shows.
+All that said, El Moussa's real life has at times resembled the houses he renovates in his shows.
 El Moussa may live a wildly lavish life, but he has dealt with much tragedy and managed to turn his life around every single time.
 Be it alcohol dependence, traumatic injuries, or a widely publicized divorce, he has withstood it all and been candid about his struggles.
 Here's a look inside the tragedies that shaped El Moussa's life — in his very own words.

 A life-altering injury led him to develop an alcohol dependency at 19